Fallback Chains for Spatial API Failures

 Architecture

 Resilient spatial ETL pipelines require deterministic fallback topologies that isolate upstream provider degradation from downstream analytics, mapping, and routing services.
 The fallback chain operates as a stateful routing layer positioned between ingestion orchestrators and external geospatial APIs.
 It implements a tiered circuit breaker model that evaluates endpoint health through active synthetic probing, passive error sampling, and real-time quota utilization tracking.
 When a primary geocoding, reverse-lookup, or isochrone API exhibits sustained latency degradation or HTTP 5xx surges, the router atomically shifts traffic to a secondary vendor or regional mirror.
 If both external tiers exhaust their error budgets, requests route to a locally materialized spatial cache backed by PostGIS or DuckDB spatial extensions.
-This tiered design extends the foundational routing principles documented in Geospatial Observability Architecture & Fundamentals, ensuring service boundaries map cleanly to spatial processing stages and lineage is preserved across handoffs.
+These tiers are the reusable degradation primitives that the defining spatial data trust boundaries model invokes when a boundary is breached, so the same routing layer protects both ingress validation and external enrichment calls.

 Each tier maintains isolated connection pools, independent rate limiters, and strict request serialization contexts to prevent cross-tier state contamination.
-The routing layer enforces immutable spatial contracts: coordinate reference systems (CRS), bounding box constraints, and precision tolerances are validated before and after execution.
-As outlined in Defining Spatial Data Trust Boundaries, fallback execution must never silently alter geometric fidelity or attribute schemas.
-Multi-region deployment patterns further isolate failure domains by anchoring fallback chains to specific availability zones, allowing traffic to bypass regional network partitions or provider outages without triggering global pipeline halts.
+The routing layer enforces immutable spatial contracts: coordinate reference systems (CRS), bounding box constraints, and precision tolerances are validated before and after every hop, so fallback execution never silently alters geometric fidelity or attribute schemas.
+Bounding-box scoping at the router edge — the same admission logic described in observability scoping rules for vector data — rejects out-of-scope or malformed coordinates before they consume a provider’s quota and trigger needless fallback activation.
+Multi-region deployment patterns further isolate failure domains by anchoring fallback chains to specific availability zones, allowing traffic to bypass regional network partitions or provider outages; the cross-region reconciliation rules are detailed in monitoring topology for multi-region GIS.

 # fallback_router.yaml